arcus/education_modules/.github/ISSUE_TEMPLATE/docs_update_checklist_v1.md

 Note that this link points to a specific commit and is therefore frozen in time.
 If you want to update this checklist after pushing new changes to docs.md, be sure to update this link as well.

+## Summary of changes

+The biggest changes to docs for this version are extensive updates to the required front matter, including lots of new fields, and the introduction of shared macros to replace standardized sections.

 The following sections provide a complete (hopefully!) list of potential changes to modules needed to bring them up to date with the new version of docs.md.

 ## Front matter

 Make sure the front matter includes all required fields from the new templates.
 Some of these are new fields and some are not.

+TIP: You can also use the "Your front matter checklist" section of docs.md to get a customized list of the required front matter for a given module.

 * [ ] For all modules
     - [ ] author